-A surprising amount of good books exist on the culture and carpets of Turkmenistan.
+A surprising amount of good coffee table books exist on the culture and carpets of Turkmenistan.
 Less surprising perhaps, there is a big gap in the market for any other type of book on Turkmenistan.
 Most were written by returned Peace Corps volunteers.
 Now, I know Paul Theroux was a PCV, but that does not excuse the vast majority of these books.

 Good travelogues and historical accounts of Central Asia that include Turkmenistan can be found in the Central Asia books section.

 Sacred Horses: Memoirs of a Turkmen Cowboy

 A compilation of reviews: A little dated, but I enjoyed the rare insight into Turkmen life….
 A rambling travelogue of the author’s often-frustrating, often-rewarding quest to ride the famous Ahal Tekke horses of Turkmenistan…..
 To be fair, the author’s love of the people and the horses shines through his bitterness about the inane bureaucracy and rough conditions he must endure….
 One of the very few books out there about Turkmenistan at all, and thus worth a read.

 Rukhnama – Turkmenbashi